Jeelig/axelib.docs/README.md

 - <strong>Facebook authentication</strong> : Third party authentication with graph API<br>
 - <strong>Paiement</strong> : Third party API with Stripe

+> "From a certain point onward there is no longer any turning back.
+That is the
+> point that must be reached."
+> --Franz Kafka

 Getting started
 ---------------

 In the Axelib platform, a user can have multiple projects.<br>
 To create a project you just need to setup a new project name.